Kinodynamic planning

 In robotics and motion planning, kinodynamic planning is a class of problems for which velocity, acceleration, and force/torque bounds must be satisfied, together with kinematic constraints such as avoiding obstacles.
 The term was coined by Bruce Donald, Pat Xavier, John Canny, and John Reif.
 Donald et al. developed the first polynomial-time approximation schemes (PTAS) for the problem.
 By providing a provably polynomial-time ε-approximation algorithm, they resolved a long-standing open problem in optimal control.
 Their first paper considered time-optimal control ("fastest path") of a point mass under Newtonian dynamics, amidst polygonal (2D) or polyhedral (3D) obstacles, subject to state bounds on position, velocity, and acceleration.
 Later they extended the technique to many other cases, for example, to 3D open-chain kinematic robots under full Lagrangian dynamics.

 Modern approaches

 Since the foundational theoretical work of the 1990s, the field has evolved significantly with new algorithmic approaches that address the computational and practical limitations of early methods.

 Sampling-based methods

 Many practical heuristic algorithms based on stochastic optimization and iterative sampling have been developed by a wide range of authors to address the kinodynamic planning problem.
 Popular approaches include extensions of RRT algorithms such as RRT* for kinodynamic systems, and sampling-based methods like Model Predictive Path Integral (MPPI) control.
-These techniques have been shown to work well in practice and can handle complex, high-dimensional state spaces more efficiently than deterministic methods.
+These stochastic techniques have been shown to work well in practice and can handle complex, high-dimensional state spaces more efficiently than deterministic methods.
+However, all motion planning methods are subject to the PSPACE-hardnesss of classical motion planning even without dynamics, which means (assuming the usual structural complexity conjectures) they all can be worst-case exponential-time in the state-space dimension (the number of degrees of freedom).
+On the other hand, the deterministic methods have provable guarantees of completeness, accuracy, and complexity (for fixed dimension, they are polynomial-time not only in the geometric complexity, but also in $(1/\varepsilon)$, the closeness of the desired approximation), whereas most of the recent heuristic/stochastic methods sacrifice at least one of these criteria.